jxlin/RoboND-DeepLearning-Project/REPORT.md

 These were the parameters we chose in the models, as shown in the previous tables :

 *   **Kernel size** : we chose small kernel sizes, as they will give finner details, and we are dealing with images that are already of small resolution ( 160x160 ).
-This was a default size, but we kept it to that value because of this issue.
+This kernel size was a default size, but we kept it to that value because of this issue.

 *   **Strides** : the strides were chosen to 2x2, as we wanted to downsample and upsample by factors of 2.
 A bigger stride would result in downsampling and upsampling by a larger factor, and in the same way as with the kernel size, we are already dealing with low-resolution images, so we kept this as default.
 Although, it would be a good experiment to check that this indeed happens and the quality of the resulting segmentation is reduced as expected.

-*   **Output depth** : This were chosen accordingly to fit into our GPU, as some larger sizes in some cases resulted in crashes due to insufficient memory ( we trained our models in a PC with a GTX 1070, with 8GB of GPU memory ).
+*   **Output depth** : This were chosen accordingly to fit our model into our GPU, as some larger sizes in some cases resulted in crashes due to insufficient memory ( we trained our models in a PC with a GTX 1070, with 8GB of GPU memory ).
 Still, we gradually increased the depth in the encoder, and reduced it in the decoder.

 *   **Number of layers** : This was more testing against overfitting.
 At first, we had 2 models ( Model 1 and Model 2 ), which are not quite deep.
 We first trained those with the provided training dataset and got some results that were close to a passing score ( 0.35 ).
 We then decided to get more data, as described in the data gathering section, which allowed to try a deeper model, like Model 3, which is based on VGG.
+We kept the number of layers to some low value for Models 1 and 2, and kept it high for Model 3.
+Still, all models were trained ( after these initial experiments ) in the big dataset.

 ## **Hyperparameters tuning** <a id='hyperparameters_tuning'></a>